Harlock123/DirOpusReImagined/README.md

 There are a number of special variables that can be used in the path specification.
 - $HOME - The users home directory
-- $ROOT - The root directory of the system (usually C:\ on Windows, / on Linux and MacOS)
+- $ROOT - The root directory of the system
+  - usually C:\ on Windows, / on Linux and MacOS
 - $DESKTOP - The users desktop directory
 - $DOCUMENTS - The users documents directory
+  - Note:
+       On Mac and Linux it will compare the folder returned by .Nets Environment.SpecialFolder enumeration with the users HOME folder.
+If they are the same it will then search the Home folder for a Documents, documents, DOCUMENTS folder and if found will return that.
 - $PICTURES - The users pictures directory

 ## Building